platformsh/platformsh-docs/docs/src/languages/php/_index.md

 highlight=false
 ---

-To execute runtime-specific tasks (such as clearing cache) before your app starts:
+To execute runtime-specific tasks (such as clearing cache) before your app starts, follow these steps:

 1. Create a separate shell script that includes all the commands to be run.
 2. Specify an alternative `start` command by adapting the following: